 First time home buyers are anxious to start life in their new place.
 After all, navigating the concrete jungle is not easy, particularly in this seller’s market.
-There are certain things that must happen for you to close, and the average time to close on a New York City property is 60 to 90 days.
+There are certain things that must happen for you to close, and the average time to close on a New York City real estate is 60 to 90 days.

 Each situation is different, and unique circumstances can result in an altered time frame.
 However, we provide a roadmap for home buyers so they know when they officially become homeowners after reaching an agreement with sellers.